-Rebecca has a broad commercial practice, with a particular emphasis on insurance and reinsurance, international arbitration, shipping, conflicts of laws, and general commercial disputes.
-She has been instructed in matters spanning Chambers’ practice areas, on her own and as junior, in court and in arbitration.
-She has appeared as sole counsel in the High Court (Commercial Court and Queen’s Bench Division).
+Rebecca has a broad commercial practice, with a particular focus on insurance and reinsurance, jurisdiction and conflicts of laws, commodities, shipping, civil fraud and general commercial disputes.
+She has been instructed in matters spanning the full range of Chambers’ work and is equally comfortable acting on her own and as part of a team.
+She has appeared led in the Court of Appeal, Commercial Court, Chancery Division and in international arbitrations and unled in the Commercial Court, Queen’s Bench Division and County Court.

 Rebecca has been instructed in a wide range of insurance and reinsurance disputes, including trade credit, liability, construction all risks, business interruption and marine insurance.
-She has appeared as junior in several high value insurance arbitrations and regularly advises as sole counsel in smaller matters.
+She is currently instructed as junior in some of the most significant insurance litigation in the market, as well as acting as sole counsel in smaller matters.
 Highlights include:

-Rebecca has a particular interest in disputes raising conflict of laws issues and has advised on issues of jurisdiction and choice of law in a range of commercial contexts.
+Rebecca has a particular interest in disputes raising conflict of laws issues and has advised on jurisdiction and choice of law in a range of commercial contexts.
 Highlights include:

-Rebecca has appeared as junior counsel in several very high value LCIA arbitrations and is currently instructed (as sole counsel and as junior) in a number of LMAA matters.
-She also has experience of ad hoc arbitration.
+Rebecca has appeared as junior counsel in several very high value LCIA arbitrations, as well as being instructed in various LMAA, ARIAS and Ad Hoc matters.
+She also has experience of applications to the Commercial Court under s.67 and s.69 Arbitration Act 1996.
 Highlights include:

-Rebecca has acted in a wide range of disputes concerning shipping and commodities, in particular matters arising out of charterparties and bills of lading.
-She also has experience of Admiralty Court work.
+Rebecca has acted in a wide range of disputes concerning shipping and commodities, including disputes under charter parties, bills of lading and overseas sales contracts.
 Highlights include:

 City University London: BPTC, Very Competent (2018)